 There are words, of course, that greatly improve the silence.
 Like Martin Luther King declaring in huge, thrilling tones that “the greatness of America is the right to protest for right,” and “I have been to the mountaintop,” and “I have a dream.”
 Or Bob Dylan’s keening wail: “How does it feel to be on your own, like a complete unknown, with no direction home.”
 Or John Kennedy’s famous, “Ask not what your country can do for you; ask what you can do for your country.”
 Oh, friends, rhetoric and poetry can improve exquisitely upon silence; let’s not lose their lyrical power, which tells important truths so much more convincingly than mere hollering.
 Truth shouldn’t be something we use to shame one another, but rather a way of revealing us more completely so that we can better love one another.

-This is a hard Full Moon, with Mars engaging the grim titans Saturn and Pluto in reckless combat.
-The Full Moon degree is on the Sabian Symbol 26 Sagittarius, which paints the whole vivid picture in a few short strokes: A flag bearer in battle.
-So, tell your hard, inconvenient truths.
-But the Full Moon point is also square Neptune in Pisces, so remember to put some love behind them, too—the love that says, “I think you’re completely wrong about what you believe, and you do stuff that makes me really, really, angry, but dammit, you’re my brother and I love your humanity!”
+This Full Moon (June 14, 2022, 4:52 am PDT) comes at a desperately trying, heartbreaking, infuriating time.
+But its degree, 23º25′, is on the Sabian Symbol 24 Sagittarius, A bluebird standing at the door of the house, and is also square Neptune in Pisces.
+Anger is justified, but love is necessary—the love that says, “I think you’re completely wrong about what you believe, and you do stuff that makes me really, really, angry, but dammit, you’re my brother/sister and I love your humanity!”
 And when you’re looking around you to total up the hypocrisies and dishonesties that need to be called out, remember to first look inside yourself for frailties.
 Then, if you find you still have something to say that’s big and truthful and heart-opening, open up your throat and sing out loud and strong, with love and without judgment.
 Make your truth as beautiful as you can.
 Improve the silence.